 How is footfall measured?

 The most accurate systems use video counting.
-The people counter simply connects to any cctv or ip camera and accurately detects and records how many people pass through a counting zone below.
+Our AI-powered software connects to CCTV to accurately detect and record how many people pass through the counting zone.
 The footfall is logged and made available in real-time in web browsers, mobile phone apps or via the Internet-of-Things.